2025-NTNU-Software-Engineering-Team-1/Back-End-2025Team1/README.md

 - `SMTP_NOREPLY`: email account used to send emails, e.g. `noreply@noj.tw`
 - `SMTP_NOREPLY_PASSWORD`: password of `SMTP_NOREPLY` (optional)

+### MOSS Configuration (Plagiarism Detection)

+MOSS is used for source-code similarity / plagiarism detection.
+You can skip this if you will not develop features related to plagiarism / similarity checking.

+- `MOSS_USERID`: your Stanford MOSS user id (numeric).
+Required to enable MOSS-related features.

 ### Optional

 These variables have default values, you can skip them if you want to use the default values.